ISEL-HGU/SPI_3.0/README.md

 Use Projects as TODO lists.

-Do unit testing for all methods
+Do unit testing for all methods.

+Commit messages must follow the according [format](https://udacity.github.io/git-styleguide/).